 - Sheard, S. (1996).
 Twelve Systems Engineering Roles.
 Software Productivity Consortium, Inc.

 - Solvberg, A., & Kung, D. C. (2011).
 Information systems engineering: an introduction.
 Springer Publishing Company, Incorporated.

-- U.S. Bureau of Labor Statistics (2015).
-Computer Software Engineers, Systems Software.
+- U.S. Bureau of Labor Statistics.
+Network and Computer Systems Administrators.